Open Accessibility Menu

 Norman Regional takes a family-centered approach to labor and delivery, designing our services to allow you to bond with your baby from birth through discharge.
 We also offer board-certified lactation consultants and a Level III NICU.

 Considering giving birth at the Norman Regional Hospital, formerly known as HealthPlex?
 We would love to be a part of your growing family!
 Watch the video below to virtually tour our Labor and Delivery and Women's and Children's units.
-Click here to read about some of the benefits of delivering at the Norman Regional Hospital and sign up for a special new mom goody bag from our family to yours! *Due to COVID-19, we are not offering in-person tours at this time.
+Click here to read about some of the benefits of delivering at the Norman Regional Hospital and sign up for a special new mom goody bag from our family to yours!
+We're not offering in-person tours at this time.

 Treating Your Growing Family Like Our Own